DaoCloud/DaoCloud-docs/docs/en/docs/amamba/user-guide/pipeline/install-jenkins.md

     !!! note

-        Select the deployment cluster for Jenkins based on your actual situation.
+        Select the cluster for Jenkins based on your actual situation.
 Currently, it is not recommended to deploy it on the global service cluster as executing pipelines in Jenkins with high concurrency can consume a significant amount of resources and may cause the global service cluster to become unresponsive.

     ![Click Cluster Name](https://docs.daocloud.io/daocloud-docs-images/docs/en/docs/amamba/images/install-jenkins11.png)